 - How does this compare to the 2008 financial crisis?
 There’s not a direct comparison.
 In 2008, most people were suffering—but there wasn’t world-wide quarantine or self-isolation.
 Restaurants were open, sporting events were happening, and the 2008 Olympics creating a base for marketing activities (and a sense of hope in bleak financial times).
 And social media wasn’t where it is today, where the blanket coverage means some people are overwhelmed by following every development… while others go in an opposite extreme by choosing to ignore what’s happening.

-- Should we cut our rates or otherwise reduce our fees?
-I’d avoid cutting rates for as long as possible, because it sets a precedent that’s hard to shift later.
+- Should we cut prices, reduce our rates, or otherwise discount our fees?
+I’d avoid cutting rates for as long as possible, because that’s hard to shift later.
 Instead, look for ways to cut the scope of what you’re delivering, including offering shorter time commitments.
+But if you need to cut prices temporarily, I understand; to avoid setting a dangerous precedent, be sure to highlight that it’s a temporary decrease.

 - Should we offer shorter retainers?
 Yes.
 But be sure to “anchor” off the original length (for instance, that they’re making a 6-month commitment instead of a 12-month commitment).
 Call this out in your client paperwork (MSA and/or SOW) and on invoices, so there’s no question a year from now about repeating the special terms.